mfidino/mfidino.github.io/blog/_posts/2021-9-10-autologistic_multistate_occupancy.md

 [1,] 0.3486239 0.3577982 0.293578
 ```

-There are two reasons I am walking you through TPMs.
+There are two reasons I am took the time to introduce TPMs.
 First, we are going to use TPMs in our autologistic occupancy model, and because of this we will want to derive the expected occupancy of each state based on the estimated TPM.
-Likewise, as we will include spatial covariates in this model, our TPM will also spatially vary.
+Likewise, as we will include spatial covariates in this model, our TPM will also spatially vary (i.e., we will calculate <span>$$\pi_s$$</span>, not <span>$$\pi$$</span>).
 Therefore we need to derive the stationary distribution along whatever environmental gradient we include if we are interested to plotting out the expected occupancy of different states (which we probably want to do).

 Second, you may not have known it.
-But you may have already used a similar approach while fitting dynamic occupancy models!
-Dynamic occupancy models estimates local colonization (<span>$$\gamma$$</span>) and extinction (<span>$$\epsilon$$</span>) rates, and you can use this equation to calculate the expected occupancy of your species
+But you may have already used a similar approach while fitting dynamic occupancy models.
+As a reminder, dynamic occupancy models estimate local colonization (<span>$$\gamma$$</span>) and extinction (<span>$$\epsilon$$</span>) rates, and you can use this equation to calculate the expected occupancy of your species:

 $$E(\psi) = \frac{\gamma}{\gamma + \epsilon}$$

 This equation provides the same solution as our approach above for a 2x2 TPM.
-Instead of using this equation, we could use the left eigenvector approach from above.
+Instead of using this equation, we could still use the left eigenvector approach from above.

 ```R
 # colonization